airborne-commando/OPSEC-OSINT-Tools/README.md

 * Tor/VPN/XMR

 tor isn't bad but will get rate limited by captcha.
-Mullvad is pretty good as a VPN considering it accepts XMR (monero) as a form of payment, meaning it can't really be traced back to you if you buy this VPN service and you mine XMR with your own node; also worth noting that VPNS are useles if you have bad opsec.
+Mullvad is pretty good as a VPN considering it accepts XMR (monero) as a form of payment, meaning it can't really be traced back to you if you buy this VPN service and you mine XMR with your own node; also worth noting that VPNS are useless if you have bad opsec.

-Example people can find you on people search engines and the like along with using the same variant of a username and or by biometrics.
+Example people can find you on people search engines and the like along with using the same variant of a username and or by bio metrics.

 * Usernames/creds/ID